 Teachers mark the answers themselves from the memorandum that SAMF provides.
 Or the class may mark it during a class discussion!

 The Second Round is for learners who achieved 50% or more in the First Round and is written at participating schools.
 There are again separate multipule choice papers for each and the duration is one hour.
 Learners will only particpate as singles.
 The answers are marked by computer.
 Achievement certificates is awarded as follows:

 The best approximately 432 learners from the previous round qualify for the Third Round.
 This round is written at centralised provincial venues.
 There are two papers: Grades 4-5 learners write the Junior paper and Grades 6-7 learners write the Senior paper.
 Learners have 90 minutes to solve 15 challenging mathematical problems.
 An important aim with the Final Round is for learners to interact with others in the context of mathematics – mathematics is a social activity and we communicate with and about mathematics!

 (based on the Third Round results):

-The top 10 contestants of each division, i.e. 10 Juniors and 10 Seniors will receive a medal and prize money at an awards ceremony.
+The top 10 contestants of each division, i.e. 10 Juniors and 10 Seniors will receive their prizes at an awards ceremony.
 The overal winner of each division will receive a gold medal and the runners-up a silver medal.

 (based on the Third Round results):